vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 576, 586, see also dīks.ā

-Inscription of Ajan. t.ā Cave XVII, 127
+Inscription of Ajaṇt.ā Cave XVII, 127

 Institute of Indian Studies, Groningen Uni